Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Discussion

-For a practical use of EDAs, our tail bounds of Corollary~\ref{cor:tail} can be helpful.
+For a practical use of EDAs, our tail bounds of Theorem~\ref{thm:tail} can be helpful.
 As a quick example, assume one wants to optimize some function via the cGA and one is willing to spend a computational budget of $F$ fitness evaluations.
 Since the cGA performs two fitness evaluations per iteration, this is equivalent to saying that we have a budget of $T = F/2$ iterations.
-From Corollary~\ref{cor:tail}(b), with $\gamma = 1/4$, and a simple union bound over the $D$ bits, we see that the probability that one of the (temporarily) neutral bits leaves the middle range $[\tfrac 14, \frac 34]$ is at most ${D \cdot 2 \exp(-\frac{\gamma^2 K^2}{2T})}$.
-Consequently, by using a parameter value of $K \ge \frac 1\gamma \sqrt{F \ln(20D)}$, we obtain that with probability at least 90\% no neutral bit leaves the middle range (and, with the results of Section~\ref{sec:lowerP}, no bit that weakly prefers one bit value leaves the middle range into the opposite direction).
-Phrased differently, this means that within this time frame, only those bits approach the boundaries for which there is a sufficiently strong signal from the objective function.
+From Theorem~\ref{thm:tail}(b), with $\gamma = 1/4$, and a simple union bound over the $D$ bit positions, we see that the probability that one of the (temporarily) neutral bit positions leaves the middle range $[\tfrac 14, \frac 34]$ is at most ${D \cdot 2 \exp({-\frac{\gamma^2 K^2}{2T}})}$.
+Consequently, by using a parameter value of $K \ge \frac 1\gamma \sqrt{F \ln(20D)}$, we obtain that with probability at least 90\% no neutral position leaves the middle range (and, with the results of Section~\ref{sec:lowerP}, no position that weakly prefers one bit value leaves the middle range into the opposite direction).
+Phrased differently, this means that within this time frame, only those positions approach the boundaries for which there is a sufficiently strong signal from the objective function.
 While this consideration cannot determine optimal parameters for each EDA and each objective function, it can at least prevent the user from taking parameters that are likely to give an inferior performance due to genetic drift.
-Since genetic drift has been shown to lead to a poor performance in the past, we strongly recommend to choose the parameters $K$ and $\mu$ large enough so that estimates based on Corollary~\ref{cor:tail} guarantee that bits without a fitness signal stay in the middle range.
+Since genetic drift has been shown to lead to a poor performance in the past, we strongly recommend to choose the parameters $K$ and $\mu$ large enough so that estimates based on Theorem~\ref{thm:tail} guarantee that positions without a fitness signal stay in the middle range.